 This is compounded by the fact that the game is extraordinarily glitchy, and barely ever functions at full speed.
 It also sounds really, really terrible.
 The game does record any level you’ve beaten and lets you start at later ones, but it doesn’t actually save your game, like the number of emeralds you’ve obtained.
 Altogether, despite looking okay in screenshots, it’s also almost entirely unplayable.

 The best port is the mobile release, published for iOS and Android platforms in 2013 and developed by two long standing members of the Sonic Retro fan community: Taxman (Christian Whitehead) and Stealth.
-Taxman had basically created his own Sonic the Hedgehog engine from scratch and came into an agreement with Sega to use it to officially port games to other platforms..
-Not only does it perfectly replicate the original game, but it adds in proper widescreen (since it’s not just emulating the Genesis game) and numerous features from subsequent games, including a spindash, the ability to play as Tails and Knuckles, the ability to unlock Super Sonic, and an expanded debug mode that includes some stuff that was planned but never implemented in the final game.
-A few tweaks have been made to the boss fights and levels too, primarily to add in a few extras paths (particularly for Tails and Knuckles) or take into account the difference in screen space.
-It also fixes up some bugs and runs smoother than the Genesis version, and adds a save game function.
+Taxman had basically created his own Sonic the Hedgehog engine from scratch and came into an agreement with Sega to use it to officially port games to other platforms.
+Not only does it perfectly replicate the original game, but it adds in proper widescreen (since it’s not just emulating the Genesis game) and numerous features from subsequent games, including a spindash, the ability to play as Tails and Knuckles, the ability to unlock Super Sonic, and an expanded debug mode that includes some stuff that was planned but never implemented in the final game, like the goggles that let you breathe underwater.
+A few tweaks have been made to the boss fights and levels too, primarily to add in a few extras paths (for areas that only Tails or Knuckles can take into reach) or take into account the added difference in screen space.
+It also fixes up some bugs and runs smoother than the Genesis version, adds a save game function, and lets you change between the physics from the later games.
 It’s a brilliant port, the perfect way to update a retro game for new technology while keeping its core, and it’s baffling it was not made available for other platforms.